 It will take time.
 And sometimes even years to regain complete trust in your marriage.

-Well, in addition to the two important steps we mentioned above (transparency and effective communication), below are 18 tips you can immediately implement in your marriage to start rebuilding trust with your spouse.
+In addition to the 3 important steps we mentioned above, below are 18 tips you can immediately implement in your marriage to start rebuilding trust with your spouse.

-Pick the most relevant tip(s) and start practicing it today.
+Pick the most relevant ones and start practicing it today.

 18 Tips to help you regain, restore, or rebuild trust in your marriage